human-pangenomics/HPRC_metadata/submissions/readme.md

  * A `__final.csv` representing the final please-don't-touch-this metadata
  * A folder-level readme.md file with any relevant notes and a few lines that can be copy-pasted into the validator script for an immediate run (see below)

  There is a script in utils/ designed to validate metadata tables from simple column/sample swaps.
 It uses Ash's ranchero library, which is essentially a wrapper for python-polars.
 Currently, ranchero cannot be pip installed; you will need to `git clone https://github.com/aofarrel/ranchero.git` in order to import its src/ directory.
+Instructions for running it can be found in `utils/readme.md` and the script itself.

 ## Progress table